rossberg/camp/README.txt

 * Save: the context menu also allows saving the current view as a playlist or as a viewlist (Section 3.5).

-* Queue: a double-click on a selected table or grid item queues up all its tracks in the playlist; a triple-click clears out the previous playlist first.

 * Tag: Invoke an external tag editor (see Section 3.3 for how to fiddle with configuring that).